 The Husband was working from home a couple of weeks ago, so we popped in for lunch with the Little One.
 She had an apple juice (local of course) and a little bowl of humous with veg sticks and pitta bread; we had toasted bagels with local pastrami, tomato, dill pickles and mustard mayo and coffee.
 The other half had a gorgeous piece of vegan Victoria sponge for pudding (I’ll admit to snaffling a nibble too).
 It was all really delicious.
 A total lunchtime treat.

 It goes without saying that the draw for parents is the play area and the great coffee and cake.
 But to have some wholesome lunch and snack options, a gift shop for emergency gifts or treats, space to park and take a buggy makes it an all-round winner.
 I mean for parents with babies and young children, what more could you want or need?
+The perfect Mid Sussex hangout for everyone!

 You can find Sussex Mother on London Road, Hassocks, BN6 9NB.
 Plenty of parking is available on site.
 Make sure you look out for the signs for Garden Sage when approaching on London Road.
 They are open Tuesday to Sundays from 9.30 am during the week, 9am on Saturdays closing at 5pm and 10am till 4pm on Sundays.